Haxxnet/Compose-Examples/examples/arr-suite/README.md

 - Qbittorrent
   - Used as download client, preferably behind VPN (e.g. socks5)
   - A temporary password for the `admin` user will be printed to the container log on startup.
 Change it immediately to a static one that does not change again.
-- Requestrr
-  - Used to request movies and tv-shows by end clients
 - Emby
   - Used to manage your media libraries and stream it from various devices